 The Sites are not intended for or directed at children under the age of 16 years and we do not knowingly collect data relating to children under this age.

-The purpose for which we use and process your information (excluding sensitive personal data) and the legal basis on which we carry out each type of processing is explained below.
+The purpose for which we use and process your personal data (excluding special category personal data) and the legal basis on which we carry out each type of processing is explained below.

-To enter into and performs contracts with you
+To enter into and perform contracts with you.

 - It is necessary for us to process your personal data in this way in order to enter into a contract with you and to fulfil our contractual obligations to you.